British Rail Class 40: Withdrawal

-Withdrawal of the Class 40s started in 1976, when three locomotives (40 005, 40 039 and 40 102) were taken out of service.
-At over 130 tons the Class were by then considered underpowered.
-In addition, some were found to be suffering from fractures of the plate-frame bogies (due mainly to inappropriate use on wagon-load freight and the associated running into tightly curved yards), and spares were also needed to keep other locomotives running.
+Withdrawal of the Class 40s started in 1976, when three locomotives (40005, 40039 and 40102) were taken out of service.
+At over 130 tons, the class was, by then, considered underpowered.
+In addition, some were found to be suffering from fractures of the plate-frame bogies, due mainly to inappropriate use on wagon-load freight and the associated running into tightly curved yards; spares were also needed to keep other locomotives running.

 Also, many Class 40s were not fitted with air braking, leaving them unable to haul more modern freight and passenger vehicles.
 Despite this, only seventeen had been withdrawn by the start of the 1980s.
 The locomotives became more popular with railway enthusiasts as their numbers started to dwindle.

 Withdrawals then picked up apace, with the locomotives which lacked air brakes taking the brunt of the decline.
 In 1981, all 130 remaining locomotives were concentrated in the London Midland region of BR.
-Classified works overhauls on the Class 40s were also gradually phased out, only 29 members of the class had a full classified in 1980, and the final two emerged from Crewe Works in 1981.
-The last to receive a classified overhaul was 40 167 in February 1981.
+Classified works overhauls on the Class 40s were also gradually phased out; only 29 members of the class had a full classified in 1980 and the final two emerged from Crewe Works in 1981.
+The last to receive a classified overhaul was 40167 in February 1981.